Mon 23 February 2015

 First, we have to write our function.
 The first and only argument is a masked numpy array

-functions.
+and will typically be handled by numpy functions.
 The function's return value will be added to the stats output for each feature.
 The returned

 value does not need to be a scalar, it can be any valid python value (though it's probably